arcielys/BiLSTM-and-FastText-for-Indonesian-Hate-Speech-Detection/README.md

 # BiLSTM & FastText
-Implementation of BiLSTM & FastText-word-embedding for Indonesian Hate Speech Detection with Oversampling techniques for handling imbalanced dataset.
+A Comparative study on handling imbalanced Indonesian Hate speech dataset by using BiLSTM & FastText using Oversampling Techniques (Random Oversampling, SMOTE, and ADASYN)